hlorenzi/customasm/doc/cpudef.md

 ### Output

 The output part of a rule defines its binary representation.
-It consists of a single expression, the integer result of which is sent to the output.
-Note is that this integer result must have a known width (number of bits) to allow for advancing the current address while assembling, and to allow for verification of word alignment.
+It consists of a single expression, whose integer result is sent to the output.
+Note is that this integer result must have a known width (number of bits) to allow for advancing the current address while assembling, and to allow for verification to byte alignment.

 - For literals (like fixed opcodes), like `0x7f`, the width is derived automatically from the radix and number of digits used.
 If it's necessary to explicitly state the